Chutia kingdom: Foundation and Polity

-The earliest Chutia king in the epigraphic records is Nandin or Nandisvara, from the latter half of the 14th century, mentioned in a grant by his son Satyanarayana who nevertheless draws his royal lineage from Asuras in his mother's side who were "enemies of the gods".
+Among the Chutia rulers known from epigraphic records, the earliest securely attested is Nandin or Nandisvara, who ruled Sadhayāpura in the latter half of the 14th century.
+The damaged genealogical passage of the Dhenukhana copper-plate inscription traces Nandisvara's descent through his mother to an earlier figure whose name is illegible in the surviving text; Maheswar Neog identifies Nandi, Nandisara or Nandisvara as the ruler of Sadhayapura and Satyanarayana as his son.
+(Note: The damaged passage is also reproduced in Chutia Jatir Buranji, where the reference to Nandisvara's descent through the daughter of the preceding figure remains visible despite the lacuna in that person's name.)
+Nandisvara is described in the same inscription as the lord of Sadhayāpura (sadhayāpurīśa), while his son Satyanarayana is described as drawing his royal lineage from the Asuras, the "enemies of the gods".
 The mention of Satyanarayana as having the shape of his maternal uncle (which is also an indirect reference to the same Asura/Daitya lineage) may also constitute evidence of matrilineality of the Chutia ruling family, or that their system was not exclusively patrilineal.
 On the other hand, a later king Durlabhnarayana mentions that his grandfather Ratnanarayana (identified with Satyanarayana) was the king of Kamatapura which might indicate that the eastern region of Sadhaya was politically connected to the western region of Kamata.

-In these early inscriptions, the kings are said to be seated in Sadhyapuri, identified with the present-day Sadiya; which is why the kingdom is also called Sadiya.
-The Buranjis written in the Ahom language called the kingdom Tiora (literal meaning: Burha Tai/Elder Tai) whereas those written in the Assamese language called it Chutia.
+In these early inscriptions, the kings are said to be seated in Sadhyapura, identified with the present-day Sadiya; which is why the kingdom is also called Sadiya.
+The Buranjis written in the Ahom language called the kingdom Tiora whereas those written in the Assamese language called it Chutia.

 Brahmanical influence in the form of Vaishnavism reached the Chutia polity in the eastern extremity of present-day Assam during the late fourteenth century.
+The copperplate grant of Chutia kings begin with salutations to Ganesha.
 Vaishnava Brahmins created lineages for the rulers with references to Krishna legends but placed them lower in the Brahminical social hierarchy because of their autochthonous origins.
 Though asura lineage of the Chutia rulers have similarities with the Narakasura lineage created for the three Kamarupa dynasties, the precise historical connection is not clear.
 Although a majority of the Brahmin donees of the royal grants were Vaishnavas, the rulers patronized the non-brahmanised Dikkaravasini (also Tamresvari or Kechai-khati), which was either a powerful tribal deity, or a form of the Buddhist deity Tara adopted for tribal worship.
 This deity, noticed in the 10th century Kalika Purana well before the establishment of the Chutia kingdom, continued to be presided by a Deori priesthood well into the Ahom rule and outside Brahminical influence.

-Spurious accounts
+Genealogical traditions and accounts

-Unfortunately, there are many manuscript accounts of the origin and lineage that do not agree with each other or with the epigraphic records and therefore have no historical moorings.
-One such source is Chutiyar Rajar Vamsavali, first published in Orunodoi in 1850 and reprinted in Deodhai Asam Buranji.
-Historians consider this document to have been composed in the early 19th century—to legitimize the Matak rajya around 1805—or after the end of Ahom rule in 1826.
-This document relates the legend of Birpal.
-Yet another Assamese document, retrieved by Ney Elias from Burmese sources, relates an alternative legend of Asambhinna.
-These different legends suggest that the genealogical claims of the Chutias have changed over time and that these are efforts to construct (and reconstruct) the past.